 Does CBD get you high?

 CBD is one of the fastest-growing wellness products in the world.
 It may, in fact, be the fastest-growing product.
 Lots of people are eager to try it, but there’s one burning question that many people have.

 A non-psychoactive compound

 Many people, especially those with anxiety, have had bad experiences with THC or conventional marijuana.
 So it makes sense that those people would be wary of trying CBD – they don’t want another anxiety-intensifying experience.
 Well, good news.
 CBD is completely non-intoxicating and doesn’t carry any of the anxiety-causing potential of THC.

 The ways THC can cause anxiety are twofold:

-- Increasing your heart rate.
+- Increasing heart rate

-Ok, but… how does it work?
+How does it work?

 To understand why CBD doesn’t produce a high feeling, it’s useful to know how THC does.
-Cannabinoids like CBD and THC work by affecting receptors in your brain and body, called the CB1 and CB2 receptors.
+Cannabinoids like CBD and THC work by affecting receptors in your brain and body called the CB1 and CB2 receptors.

-THC gets you stoned by binding to the CB1 receptors in your brain that are associated with things like relaxation, anxiety, and short-term memory.
+THC is able to produce a high effect by binding to the CB1 receptors in the brain that are associated with things like relaxation, anxiety, and short-term memory.
 CBD, on the other hand, does not bind with CB1 receptors, and therefore does not produce a “high.”

 In fact, CBD is believed to be a CB1 antagonist, which means it actually reduces the effects of THC.
 In short, THC gets you high by attaching to stuff in your brain.
 CBD does not.

-So, are all shopCBD products completely free of THC?
+Are all shopCBD products completely free of THC?

 The long and short of it is, none of the CBD products on shopCBD.com will produce a psychoactive high.
 That means it’s safe to take before work, before bed, or any other time.
 No high.
 No worries.
 Just pure CBD goodness, every single time.